 The role of allogeneic hematopoietic stem cell transplantation (HCT) in adult ALL/LBL in first complete remission (CR1) is debated.
 This is in part due to conflicting evidence with regards to the utility of this therapy due to on-going developments in the field.
 Typically accepted indications for allogeneic HCT in CR1 include elevated white blood count (WBC) > 30 × 106/L in B-cell disease and > 10030 × 106/L in T-cell disease, age > 35 years, CD20 expression in B-cell disease, high risk cytogenetics including Philadelphia chromosome (Ph +ve), among others[2,3].

 A number of prospective studies have examined the role of allogeneic HCT in CR1 spanning an enrolment period of almost two decades (1986-2005).
 The French Leucemie Aigue Lymphobalstique del’Adulte (LALA) group reported outcomes on over 400 patients from two studies (LAL-87 and LALA-94) and found that allogeneic HCT in CR1 resulted in improved survival in high risk patients[4,5].
 Similar conclusions were drawn from the Groupe Ouest-Est des Leucémies Aiguës et Maladies du Sang (GOELAL02) clinical trial[6].
 Conversely, the Eastern Cooperative Oncology Group/Medical Research Council (ECOG/MRC) and the Haemato-Oncology Foundation for adults in the Netherlands (HOVON) clinical trials demonstrated that this survival advantage is restricted to patients with standard risk disease[7,8].
 Collectively, these results created some controversy within the transplant community on the optimal indication for all-HCT in CR1.
-The American Society of Blood and Marrow Transplantation (ASBMT) recently published recommendations for the indications of various diseases for HCT, and they endorsed transplant for ALL in high risk disease in CR1 or CR2; however, these recommendations were not consistent with their European counterparts[9,10].
+The American Society of Blood and Marrow Transplantation recently published recommendations for the indications of various diseases for HCT, and they endorsed transplant for ALL in high risk disease in CR1 or CR2; however, these recommendations were not consistent with their European counterparts[9,10].

 Out our center, we reserve allogeneic HCT for patients exhibiting conventional high risk features or evidence of minimal residual disease (MRD) at end of induction.
 We also perform allogeneic HCT for patients in second or subsequent CR (≥ CR2) due to its curative potential, albeit lower, in these patients and lack of better therapeutic strategies in this setting.
 Our aim from this analysis is to examine the prognostic factors and outcome in these high risk patients.